Guppy16/pico-dshot/README.md

 It takes some time to calculate and send a dshot frame.
 To mitigate the effect of calculation, the implementation can use two buffers to store the DMA frame: a main buffer to store the current frame being sent by DMA, and a second buffer to store the next frame.
 This second buffer is only used if DMA is still sending the current frame, otherwise we default to storing the next frame in the main buffer.
 Further optimisation can be done by checking if the current dshot code and telem are the same as the next one, in which case there is no need to recalculate the frame.

 ---
-## Thrust Test Stand

-Aim: Gather data on motor performance

-- linear ramp test (how long do we ramp for?)
-- step response
-- code a pid loop, and see it's effect on motor performance

-- Interestingly, since the number of dshot values is discretised, it might be possible to create a table characterising the response from one throttle value to another!?

-- In `send_dshot_frame()`, there could be a safety measure to see if the motors are responding, and only then send a command.
-If not, don't send a command, and the ESC will disarm itself.

-Possible pico telemetry:
-- Count number of dshot frames sent
-- Measure how long each main loop takes
-- Measure min and max dshot update freq

----
 ## Sources

 ### USB Driver